 Thank you for your interest in joining the Dose Index Registry (DIR)!
 This step-by-step start-up guide is intended to help you to get underway with submitting your data and obtaining helpful feedback information.

 The DIR is expanding beyond CT to include the additional modalities of fluoroscopy, digital radiography, and nuclear medicine.
 This guide covers participation in both DIR Computed Tomography (CT), in operation since 2011, and the recently introduced DIR Fluoroscopy (Fluoro) module.
-The following steps pertain to getting underway with either module and include links to articles in the National Radiology Data Registry (NRDR) Knowledge Base and the NRDR user guide.
+The following steps pertain to getting underway with either module and include links to articles in the National Radiology Data Registry (NRDR) Knowledge Base.

 The NRDR Team welcomes suggestions for how we can improve this guide and your overall experience with DIR start up and ongoing participation.
 Please send your suggestions and comments to NRDRSupport@acr.org.